Bass Player, Educator, Composer - based in Hampshire, UK.

 - Live Performance Techniques Lecturer

 Based in the centre of Southampton (Hampshire), I am a Senior Lecturer of Developing the Musician at Solent University.

 In 2019 the university was awarded the maximum rating of five stars by QS World University Rankings for teaching, employability, internationalisation, learning environment and inclusiveness.
 In addition, the university has been ranked among the top 30 universities in the UK for academic support, learning community and student voice in the 2019 National Student Survey and has been awarded TEF Silver by the Teaching Excellence and Student Outcomes Framework, in recognition of the University’s excellent teaching.

-For full details details of units that I teach, please click here.
-If you are interest in studying popular music at either undergraduate or post-graduate level, please click on the button below the images.
+If you are interest in studying Popular Music Performance at degree level, please click on the button below.

 Featured in or Performed at: